 —

-Private tastings are offered daily between the hours of 11am and 3pm and are sometimes hosted by either Gustavo or Jim.
-For more information, to join their wine club (Society 610), allocation list or to schedule a tasting at the winery, visit: www.miranapa.com
+Private tastings are sometimes hosted by either Gustavo or Jim.
+For more information, to join their wine club (Society 610), allocation list or to schedule a tasting, visit: www.miranapa.com

 Former hospitality